-Lausanne is a stunning winter destination as it’s busy with events, including the Lausanne Christmas Market.
+Lausanne becomes a lively winter destination with events like the Lausanne Christmas Market.

-Lausanne Christmas Market dates: 15th November to 31st December 2024 (unconfirmed).
+Lausanne dates: 19th November to 31st December 2024 (confirmed).
+Verify the schedule here.

 Opening times: 10:30am to 11pm.